 A shareholder rights plan was first adopted by the Company and confirmed by shareholders on September 15, 1999.
-This shareholder rights plan was approved and reconfirmed by the Independent Shareholders in 2002, 2005, 2008 and 2011.
-The continued existence of the shareholder rights plan must be approved and reconfirmed by the Independent Shareholders on or before the termination of the annual meeting of the shareholders of the Company held in the year 2014.
+This shareholder rights plan was approved and reconfirmed by the Independent Shareholders in 2002, 2005, 2008, 2011 and 2014.
+The continued existence of the shareholder rights plan must be approved and reconfirmed by the Independent Shareholders on or before the termination of the annual meeting of the shareholders of the Company held in the year 2017.

-The following is a summary description of the general operation of the amended and restated shareholder rights plan agreement dated September 11, 2011 (the "2011 Rights Plan").
-This summary is qualified in its entirety by reference to the text of the 2011 Rights Plan, a copy of which can be obtained by shareholders from the Company.
-Capitalized terms used below but not defined below have the meanings ascribed to them in the 2011 Rights Plan.
+The following is a summary description of the general operation of the amended and restated shareholder rights plan agreement dated September 11, 2011 as amended by the Shareholder Rights Plan Amendment Agreement dated September 11, 2014 (the "Rights Plan").
+This summary is qualified in its entirety by reference to the text of the Rights Plan, a copy of which can be obtained by shareholders from the Company.
+Capitalized terms used below but not defined below have the meanings ascribed to them in the Rights Plan.

-Effective Date: The 2011 Rights Plan is effective as of the close of business on August 9, 1999 (the "Plan Effective Date").
+Effective Date: The Rights Plan is effective as of the close of business on August 9, 1999 (the "Plan Effective Date").